Governors feel heat to reopen from protesters, president

 Public health officials said the ability to test enough people and trace contacts of those who are infected is crucial before easing up on restrictions, and that infections could surge anew unless people continue to take precautions.

-Japan’s total case number rose above 10,000 on Saturday.
+Japan’s total case number rose above 10,000.
 Prime Minister Shinzo Abe has voiced concern that people are not observing social distancing and announced a 100,000-yen ($930) cash handout to each resident as an incentive to stay home.

 Singapore reported a sharp, one-day spike of 942 infections, the highest in Southeast Asia, mostly among foreign workers staying in crowded dormitories.
 That brought the total to almost 6,000 in the tiny city-state of 6 million.